 Note to readers, authors and media representatives: We'd like to hear when National Outdoor Book Award winners are featured in the media or on the internet.
 If you see something--or if you are planning to feature a book in your publication or web page, drop us an e-mail.
+We'll include a note here and on our Facebook page.

 The Library Journal pointed to the National Outdoor Book Awards as an important factor in the increasing interest in Kim Heacox's novel Jimmy Bluefeather.
 "The [NOBA] judges," Wilda Williams wrote, "cited this tale about a 95-year-old Tinglit native who embarks on a final canoe trip with his grandson for its masterly portrayal of the real Alaska and its memorable protagonist, old Keb."
 Since the book received the NOBA, Jimmy Bluefeather has received a number of glowing reviews and Heacox has been interviewed on NPR.